 After you have a strong credit score (above 700) you can easily be approved for 3-6 cards in one day.
 On my last round of credit card applications I was approved for six new cards and earned 370,000 points.

 The easiest and best way to establish a credit history is by opening a student credit card like the Discover it card for students or Chase Freedom cash back card.
-The chances of being approved for student cards are much better than a premium card such as the Barclaycard Arrival World MasterCard or Chase Ink, and you can still reap the benefits of the cash back offers.
-Both the Chase Freedom and Discover it cards are great for students because you have the rotating 5% cash back categories with each card.
+The chances of being approved for student cards are much better than a premium card such as the Barclaycard Arrival Plus™ World Elite MasterCard® or Chase Ink, and you can still reap the benefits of the cash back offers.
+Both the Chase Freedom and Discover it cards are great options for students.

 Make sure to monitor your credit score for free using Credit Sesame.
 You should see your credit score improve after a few months as long as you don't utilize too much of your credit limit and do pay your balance off in full every month.
 This service uses an Experian proxy to estimate, and does not hard pull your credit so there will not be any negative impact for checking your score.
 Credit Karma also offers a similar product and I have found both to provide similar scores.

 After using a student credit card for a few months and paying off your account in full every month, the next step would be to apply for a more lucrative welcome bonus that you have been eying.
 This is where the mile-earning game begins.

 As my total credit line increased from adding more accounts tied to my credit score, my score improved significantly--around 100 points.

 Everyone's score may be affected differently because of their credit situation, but my score increased by around 100 points in a matter of six months.
 Once my score was above 700, I was able to apply and be approved for almost every welcome bonus that I applied for.
 It is important to spread out your credit card application and understand how hard inquires effect your credit score.
 Since then my score has hovered at the same level even though I have continued to apply for many cards and have earned more than a million miles.